kennguyen300803/Volunteer-Organizations-platform/README.md

 ### **Google Login Issue**
 If login with Google is not working, it is because that email isn't registered in the database yet.
 Try signing up with the email before attempting to log in.

-### **Git Auto Sync**
-Auto commit/push/sync to GitHub is disabled by default in this template repository.
-Enable the GitDoc extension to use this functionality (either in your VSCode settings or in the Dev Container settings).